reneklootwijk/node-mideahvac/README.md

 The direct communication with the original dongle, the SmartKey, has been tested with a SK103 running firmware 3.0.8.
 The discover command required to obtain the token and key required for direct communication only supports accounts that have been migrated to the MSmartHome app.

+:warning: The SK103 module, when using the SK103 communication method and poll the status frequently, might disconnect from your WiFi network and a powercycle is required to reconnect.
+Lowering the frequency of polling might prevent this.

+## Prerequisites

+For the direct communication method using an SK103 original SmartKey dongle is required running firmware version 3.0.8 and a MSmartHome account (Midea Air or NetHome Plus accounts do not work anymore because Midea removed the ability to retrieve the required key and token for these type of accounts).

+For the serialbridge
 ## Installation

 ```bash